 It supports the operations of the raised floor including planning, management, and oversight of teams to execute installs and de-installs in accordance with authorized change requests.
 Assets - Real-time views and data of the data centre including power, CRAC’s, servers, storage, networking equipment, rack PDUs, patch panels, etc. Includes asset details such as purchase date, acquisition cost, record of modifications, serial and model number, manufacturer, etc.

+We manage all your OS updates, patch all your servers, and ensure they are up to date to prevent most exploits and hacks.
 We help you plan the replacement of your computers at scheduled intervals to manage your budgets while replacing the oldest equipment in your environment on a set schedule that is planned with you and your teams.

 Using our Aruba network solutions secure fabric network infrastructure, we can enable your business with both local and mobile network capabilities, along with your VOIP and video.
 We deliver simple, reliable, and affordable networking solutions for small and midsize businesses.
 We take the hassle out of networking.

 - Environment - A complete environment management solution to identify potential trouble areas like hot spots and overcooling and helps you save energy while maintaining an optimal data centre environment.

 - Security - Ability to manage access to different areas of your data centre and keep information in the right hands with real-time reporting, surveillance feeds, and granular role-based permissions to support tenant models.

 Predictive maintenance: This is a critical part of the data centre’s strategy.
 Predictive maintenance leverages measurements and other data analysis to recognize any changes, trends or irregularities that could point to a potential failure.
 In this way, the potential issues can be addressed before they lead to an outage.